Greenpeace activists break into French nuclear plant

 "If being physically able to touch the reactors is not being in a sensitive place, I don't know what is," Rousselet told Reuters.
 "People with bad intentions could have posed a threat to the reactor's safety."

-All 30 protesters were arrested by 0700 EDT after several hours spent rounding up activists clinging to metal structures and ladders, EDF said.
+Most of Monday's protesters were arrested by 0630 GMT but around eight of them were still clinging to metal structures and ladders, EDF said.

 PLANT NOT ON SAFETY LIST

+"So far, the incident did not have any impact on the facility's safety," France's nuclear safety agency ASN said.

-France's nuclear safety agency ASN did not include Tricastin in a list released in April of six nuclear plants with the lowest safety performance in 2012.
+The agency did not include Tricastin in a list released in April of six nuclear plants with the lowest safety performance in 2012.

 The action echoed tensions between the Socialist government and ecologists, who accuse Hollande of not doing enough to reduce France's reliance on nuclear power and increase the use of renewable sources of energy.